cooolgamer/Custom-Homemenu-3DS/README.md

 * On the Mod HomeMenu script, select "install", select "HomeMenu_edited.cia" and unlock permissions,
 * It will ask to create a NAND backup, select "yes" and wait,
 * When finished, press A and start, the custom homemenu is installed!
-## Luma Redshift method (recommended but no fast boot)
-* Make sure that game patching is enabled on your luma config (if not, hold select while booting and check (x) "Enable game patching" then press start.),
-* Download the "For luma Redshift" archive in https://github.com/cooolgamer/Custom-Homemenu-3DS/releases and uncompress it,
-* Chose your console region and copy/paste the "luma" folder on the root of your SDcard.
 Enjoy!
 # How to uninstall ?
+## Luma patching method
+* Simply remove the folder you copied in luma/titles (the one with the 00040030(numbers corresponding to your region)).
+* Or disable game pathing on luma config.
 ## Cia method
 * Launch godmode9,
 * Again, press HOME, go to scripts and select "Mod_HomeMenu",
 * Instead of select "install", select "restore" and follow instructions.
 * Done!
 It's now uninstalled and you can boot on original Firmware!
-## Luma redshift method
-* Simply remove the folder you copied in luma/titles (the one with the 00040030(numbers corresponding to your region)).
-* Or disable game pathing on luma config.
 # Need help?
 Or just want to see my other projects?
 Join my discord server for help/report bugs or chat! https://discord.gg/hKgeSYqcsC
 # Known issues